httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### Worker-based requests {#worker-requests}

-Worker-driven requests aren't as clear-cut as document-driven requests, as there isn't a clear link between a top-level browsing context and a worker.
+Worker-driven requests aren't as clear-cut as document-driven requests, as there isn't a clear link between a top-level traversable and a worker.
 This is especially true for Service Workers {{SERVICE-WORKERS}}, which may execute code in the background, without any document visible at all.